autowarefoundation/autoware-documentation/docs/design/autoware-architecture/control/index.md

 Furthermore, significant differences that affect vehicle motion constraints, such as two-wheel steering or four-wheel steering, are addressed by switching the control vehicle model, achieving control specialized for each characteristic.

 Autoware's control module outputs the necessary information to control the vehicle as a substitute for a human driver.
-An example of the implementation, the control commands from the control module would be like the following:
+For example, the control command from the control module looks like the following:

 ```msg
 - Target steering angle